-China says it did not detain Indian soldiers in clash
+China says it has not seized any Indian soldiers

-BEIJING (AP) — China says it never detained Indian soldiers after Indian media reports that China had released 10 of them late Thursday.
+BEIJING (AP) — China said Friday that it has not detained any Indian soldiers, following Indian media reports that China had released 10 of them late Thursday.

+“As far as I know, currently China has not seized any Indian personnel,” Foreign Ministry spokesman Zhao Lijian said when asked about the report at a daily briefing.

+He did not elaborate.
 Indian officials have also denied that Indian troops were in Chinese custody.

-Chinese Foreign Ministry spokesperson Zhao Lijian said Friday that “China hasn’t seized any Indian personnel” when asked about the media reports.

-The comments come as China blames India for a recent military clash at their border that left 20 people dead.
+The comments come as China blames India for a recent military clash at their border that left 20 people dead on the Indian side.
+China has not said whether any of its soldiers died.

 Zhao said that “the right and wrong is very clear and the responsibility lies entirely with the Indian side.”